 - Deep pockets, especially in areas of irregular bone.

-- Pockets in multi-rooted teeth.
+- Pockets in teeth with several roots.

 - Anatomical variations of the roots (concavities).

-- Poorly positioned and crowded teeth.
+- Badly positioned and crowded teeth.

 - Fibrous gum.

-- Faulty restorations.
+- faulty restorations.

 Periodontal surgery procedure for subgingival calculus removal